Hyrule Warriors: Age of Imprisonment: Plot

 Rauru's forces rally the leaders of Hyrule's allied tribes against Ganondorf: Raphica, the Rito elder; Qia, the Zora queen; Agraston, the Goron chief; and Ardi, who replaces Ganondorf as the Gerudo's leader.
 The leaders are aided by Calamo's construct, which instinctively travels the land to battle Ganondorf's monsters and the other Forbidden Construct.
-Upon meeting the construct, Zelda recognizes its power source as a shard of Link's broken Master Sword that had been sent back in time with her, ridding it of its destructive nature; she names it the Knight Construct in tribute to Link, her appointed guard.
-Rauru inducts the Knight Construct and Calamo into Hyrule's army, and entrusts the tribe leaders with secret stones, appointing the four, Zelda, and Mineru as sages to turn the tide of the war.
+Upon meeting the benign construct, Zelda recognizes its power source as a shard of the broken Master Sword that had been sent back in time with her; noting the construct's resemblance to Link, she names it the Knight Construct.
+Rauru inducts the Knight Construct and Calamo into Hyrule's army and entrusts the tribe leaders with secret stones, appointing the four, Zelda, and Mineru as sages to turn the tide of the war.

 After defeating the archfiends and witnessing the Forbidden Construct's devastation of Korok Forest, Rauru and the sages lead a full-scale attack against Ganondorf at Hyrule Castle.
-They then make a tactical retreat to lure him into the Depths at Hyrule Field, where Rauru sacrifices his life to seal Ganondorf away.
-Meanwhile, the Knight Construct and Calamo help distract Ganondorf's army on the surface, although the Knight and Forbidden Constructs destroy each other along with the Master Sword shard, prompting Calamo to take root as a tree beside his friend's remains to create a new forest.
-Zelda's lady-in-waiting Lenalia designs murals chronicling the war to ensure Ganondorf's defeat in the future; at Mineru's request, however, she reluctantly omits the Knight Construct and destroys all records of its existence to prevent its technology from being misused, leaving a single piece of its body beside Calamo's tree form as a memorial.
-In a post-credits scene, long after Zelda has transformed into the immortal Light Dragon to wait through history, the tree is shown to have grown with the construct piece embedded in its trunk.
+Failing to defeat him, they make a tactical retreat to lure him into the Depths at Hyrule Field, where Rauru sacrifices his life to seal Ganondorf away.
+Meanwhile, the Knight Construct and Calamo help distract Ganondorf's army on the surface.
+The Knight Construct destroys the Forbidden Construct, but perishes after the Master Sword shard breaks from overexertion, inspiring Calamo to root as a tree beside his friend's remains to create a new forest.
+Zelda's lady-in-waiting Lenalia designs murals chronicling the war to ensure Ganondorf's defeat in the future.
+At Mineru's request, however, she reluctantly omits the Knight Construct and destroys all records of its existence to prevent its technology from being misused, leaving pieces of its body beside Calamo's tree form as a memorial.
+Long after Zelda transforms into the immortal Light Dragon to wait through history, the tree is shown to have grown extremely large with one of the construct's pieces embedded in its trunk.